-The Chilbolton Facility for Atmospheric and Radio Research (CFARR) is equipped with a wide range of advanced meteorological radars, lidars and radiometers for remote sensing of the atmosphere from the ground.
+The Chilbolton Atmospheric Observatory (CAO) is equipped with a wide range of advanced meteorological radars, lidars and radiometers for remote sensing of the atmosphere from the ground.

-The Facility makes measurements of clear air turbulence and refractivity, cloud characteristics, precipitation, water vapour and aerosol.
+The Observatory makes measurements of precipitation, clouds, meteorological conditions, aerosols, clear air turbulence and refractivity.
 Measurements of these key parameters make a major contribution to reducing current uncertainties in numerical weather and climate models.

 In addition to improving the prediction of weather and climate change, the measurements are being used to study the atmospheric processes that lead to storms and flooding.
 The data collected at the facility are archived and distributed by the Centre for Environmental Data Analysis (CEDA).

 Last updated: 11 May 2020